AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 ## Potions

 Potions of Healing that you have on you can be consumed either as a Bonus Action or an Action, and do not count as an object interaction so long as you have a free hand to grab one with.
-If a Potions of Healing is consumed as an Action, you regain Hit Points equal to the maximum hit points that potion could restore.
+If a Potions of Healing is consumed as an Action, you regain Hit Points equal to the maximum Hit Points that potion could restore.
 Administering a Potion of Healing to another creature can only be done as an Action, and they are required to roll for the Hit Points recovered rather than getting the maximum.

 ## Rerolling with Advantage/Disadvantage